About Me

 Dr. Fred P.M. van der Kraaij

 Dr. Fred van der Kraaij (1946) is a Dutch economist.
 He specialised in the economics of African countries.
-He obtained a Ph.D. in economics from the University of Tilburg (with honors, 1983).
+He obtained a PhD in economics from the University of Tilburg (cum laude, 1983).

 After a twenty-year career abroad he worked twenty years with the ministry of Foreign Affairs in The Hague where he was a senior evaluator in the ministry’s independent evaluation department (1991-2011).

-He contributes yearly to Routledge’s Yearbook on Africa South of the Sahara with articles on Liberia.
-Latest publication: ‘Liberia – Recent History’ and ‘Liberia – Economy’, in: ‘Africa South of the Sahara 2023‘ (51st edition, Routledge, Taylor & Francis group, London and New York, 2021).
+Since 2019 he contributes yearly to Routledge’s Yearbook on Africa South of the Sahara with two essays on Liberia.
+Latest publication: ‘Liberia – Recent History’ and ‘Liberia – Economy’, in: ‘Africa South of the Sahara 2024‘ (53rd edition, Routledge, Taylor & Francis Group, London and New York, 2023).

 He maintains the website ‘Liberia: Past and Present of Africa’s Oldest Republic‘ which he started in 2002.
 For technical reasons, the original site became ‘Archives of Liberia Past and Present’ as from March 20, 2022.